-- A. If you can't search for the records because they don't exist (there is no duty to create records) or you don't have them, tell the requester promptly (within, at most, 10 days); if you know that another agency has the records, tell the requester; if feasible, you may offer to forward the request to that agency. - B. If you can't search for the records because the request is unclear or unreasonably broad, promptly ask the requester to clarify or narrow the request.
+A. If you can't search for the records because they don't exist (there is no duty to create records) or you don't have them, tell the requester promptly (within, at most, 10 days); if you know that another agency has the records, tell the requester; if feasible, you may offer to forward the request to that agency.

+B. If you can't search for the records because the request is unclear or unreasonably broad, promptly ask the requester to clarify or narrow the request.
 If you think it would be helpful, you may offer to assist the requester in reframing the request.
 Do not simply wait 30 days and deny the request only because it is unclear or unreasonably broad.

-C. If there is a reason why the search or review of the records will take an unusual amount of time (for example, the request is voluminous, covers archived records, or includes many documents that must be reviewed for possible confidential or privileged information), explain the situation, as soon as you know it, and its cost implications to the requester.
+C. If there is a reason why the search or review of the records will take more than 10 working days, send the requester a letter or email within that 10-day period explaining the reason for the delay, the time needed to respond, and an estimate of the range of fees that might be charged.

-4. Retrieve - Review - Respond
+5. RETRIEVE - REVIEW - RESPOND

-- A. If your agency has the records and can find those covered by the request after a reasonable search, promptly retrieve the records. - B. Review the records, with legal assistance as needed, to determine their status under the PIA. - C. Decide whether your review requires information from outside the agency and, if so, request it right away.
-Two common situations: - (i) A record would be available to a person in interest, but not a member of the general public.
-If applicable, ask for the information you need to determine whether the requester is a person in interest. - (ii) A record contains information that appears to be confidential commercial or financial information.
-Ask the person or entity that submitted the information whether the information is regarded as confidential and, if so, why? - D. Determine if any of the exemptions in the PIA (or in another law) apply to the record or a portion of the record.
+A. If your agency has the records and can find those covered by the request after a reasonable search, promptly retrieve the records.

+B. Review the records, with legal assistance as needed, to determine their status under the PIA.

+C. Decide whether your review requires information from outside the agency and, if so, request it right away.
+Two common situations:

+(i) A record would be available to a person in interest, but not to a member of the general public.
+If applicable, ask for the information you need to determine whether the requester is a person in interest.

+(ii) A record contains information that appears to be confidential commercial or financial information.
+Ask the person or entity that submitted the information whether the information is regarded as confidential and, if so, why.

+D. Determine if any of the exemptions in the PIA (or in another law) apply to the record or a portion of the record.

-- (i) If an applicable exemption requires that all of the information be withheld from disclosure, withhold th entire record.
-If only part of the information is exempt, redact the exempt portion. - (ii) If an applicable exemption permits, but does not require, that information be withheld from disclosure, carefully consider how you will exercise the discretion that the law gives you.
-In general, disclose the record unless doing so would cause a harm to the public interest that you can describe. - (iii) If no exemption applies, disclose the record unless, within 10 days, your agency will go to court for an order allowing you to withhold the record on the ground that disclosure would cause "substantial injury to the public interest."
-Courts will likely grant such orders only in extraordinary circumstances. - E. Complete the retrieval and review process as quickly as possible, but in any case within 30 days of receiving the request, unless the requester agrees to an extension. - (i) If you determine that records are to be disclosed, notify the requester immediately that the records are available for inspection or copying. - (ii) If you determine that the records are to be withheld in whole or in part, promptly send the requester a letter explaining why those records are exempt from disclosure, citing legal authority and telling the requester how to seek review of your decision.
+(i) If an applicable exemption requires that all of the information be withheld from disclosure, withhold the entire record unless redacting all identifying information would remove the record from scope of the exemption.
+If only part of the information is exempt, redact the exempt portion.

+(ii) If an applicable exemption permits, but does not require, that information be withheld from disclosure, carefully consider how you will exercise the discretion that the law gives you.
+In general, disclose the record unless doing so would cause a harm to the public interest that you can describe.

+(iii) If no exemption applies, disclose the record unless, within 10 days, your agency will go to court for an order allowing you to withhold the record on the ground that disclosure would cause "substantial injury to the public interest."
+Courts will likely grant such orders only in extraordinary circumstances.

-5. Provide Copies, If Requested.
+E. Complete the retrieval and review process as quickly as possible, but in any case within 30 days of receiving the request, unless the requester agrees to an extension.

+(i) If you determine that records are to be disclosed, notify the requester immediately that the records are available for inspection or copying.

+(ii) If you determine that the records are to be withheld in whole or in part, promptly send the requester a letter explaining why those records are exempt from disclosure, citing legal authority and telling the requester how to seek review of your decision.

+6. PROVIDE COPIES, IF REQUESTED